klikaba/swift-template/Readme.md

 Currently done manually.

 ### Build scripts
-We are currently using two scripts:
+We are currently using only one script:
 * runSwiftlint.sh | Runs swiftlint in debug configuration only
-* stripUnusedArchitectures | Stripps unused architectures for static frameworks.

 Scripts are located under BuildScripts folder at the root of the project.